-Houston House and the Community Resources for Justice policy (900.00) addresses the standard's requirements on the use of data for corrective action.
-CRJ's Standards and Quality Assurance Department have developed a database that supports corrective action through routine monitoring of elements.
+Coolidge House and the Community Resources for Justice policy (900.00) addresses the standard's requirements on the use of data for corrective action.
+CRJ's Quality and Compliance Department has developed a database that supports corrective action through routine elements monitoring.
 The department collects over 50 factors related to PREA and has the mechanism to assess agency-wide needs/improvements.
 The features look at various indicators in the facility's efforts to prevent, detect, and respond to PREA incidents, including education, screening, and investigatory requirements.
 Since the facility does not have a history of PREA incidents, there is limited data from which to make a critical analysis.
-As a result, the agency looks at these events, along with other non-PREA events, when determining safety concerns.
+As a result, the agency looks at these events and other non-PREA events when determining safety concerns.
 The PREA Coordinator leads the agency's standards and accreditation process and has created a system in which problem areas can be identified and corrective action plans monitored.
-The agency PREA Coordinator, the Facility Director, Director of Reentry Operations and the Vice President of Social Justice Services all committed in interviews to using data to inform practice and identify change when needed.
+The agency PREA Coordinator, the Facility Director, Director of Reentry Operations and the Contract Oversight Manager all committed in interviews to using data to inform practice and identify change when needed.
 The Agency has posted to the website an annual report approved by the agency's Chief Executive Officer.
 The report looks at the data across the system and points toward the agency's ongoing efforts to be responsive.
 Compliance is based on the data provided, the information posted to the agency website and the interviews.
 The interviews supported a consistent message; that data analysis for program improvement is an agency-wide practice.